maksimgm/location_review/README.md

 ##[**Heroku link**](https://location-review.herokuapp.com/login)

 ## Summary
-Location Review is a full-stack application which allows users to rate a location, and receive comments about it from other users.
-Additionally, users are able to look into other reviews and comment on them.
+Location Review is a full-stack application that enables users to review a location of any kind. i.e. national monument, park, gym, restaurant, etc. Additionally, users are able to look into other reviews and comment on them.

 ## Installation
 To install the app, do the following: